P8yDay/Route-66/challenges/hello-chicago-IL.md

 Take your calculator to the next level!

-- [ ] Include the LOG and LN buttons (and any other functions you see fit!)
+- [ ] Include the LOG, LN, and x! (factorial) buttons...and any other functions you see fit!
 - [ ] Implement bracket '()' matching - accounting for the *arithmetic order of operations*
 - [ ] Create a display to track your input / output history (upon selection, either can be reused as operands)
 - [ ] Transform your standard calculator into a graphing calculator